dotnet/roslyn/docs/compilers/CSharp/Compiler Breaking Changes - DotNet 6.md

     }
     ```

-    To resolve the errors, either declare a parameterless constructor and assign the fields that do not have initializers, or remove the existing field initializers so the compiler does not synthesize a parameterless constructor.
+    To resolve the errors, declare a parameterless constructor and assign the fields that do not have initializers, or remove the existing field initializers so the compiler does not synthesize a parameterless constructor.
     (For compatibility with Visual Studio 17.1 which requires a `struct` with field initializers to [include an explicitly declared constructor](https://github.com/dotnet/roslyn/blob/main/docs/compilers/CSharp/Compiler%20Breaking%20Changes%20-%20DotNet%207.md#6), avoid adding initializers to the remaining fields without also declaring a constructor.)

-    For instance, the error above can be resolved by adding a constructor and assigning `Y`:
+    For instance, the error in the example above can be resolved by adding a constructor and assigning `Y`:
     ```csharp
     struct S
     {